fine-boop/ctf-writeups/babyret2win.md

+# babyret2win

-This challenge was incredibly easy aswell I'm not even sure if its worth it to do a writeup, but here it is anyway.
+This challenge was incredibly easy a swell I'm not even sure if its worth it to do a writeup, but here it is anyway.

 Download binary from site: